hcgatewood23/hcgatewood23.github.io/src/plex-hello.md

 3. **Accessing Overseerr**: Wizarr will also introduce you to Overseerr, our requests tool.
     - ➡️ **Be sure to save** [https://overseerr.hcgatewood.io](https://overseerr.hcgatewood.io) as a [website icon on your phone's Home Screen](https://support.apple.com/guide/iphone/bookmark-favorite-webpages-iph42ab2f3a7/ios#:~:text=Add%20a%20website%20icon%20to%20your%20Home%20Screen).

-By completing the Wizarr onboarding process, you'll be fully equipped to enjoy the full array of content and features available on our media server.
+By completing the Wizarr onboarding process, you'll be well equipped to enjoy the full array of content and features available on our media server.

 ### 💕 Community Guidelines